Sun Life MFS International Value Fund

 Opinions and commentary provided by sub-advisor MFS Investment Management Canada Limited.

-• A combination of both stock selection and overweighting consumer staples, one of the weaker-performing sectors in the index, detracted from relative performance.
+• A combination of both stock selection and underweighting health care, one of the stronger-performing sectors in the index, detracted from relative performance.

-• A combination of both stock selection and underweighting health care and consumer discretionary, two of the weaker-performing sectors in the index, contributed to relative performance.
+• A combination of both stock selection and underweighting consumer discretionary, one of the weaker-performing sectors in the index, contributed to relative performance.

-• A combination of both stock selection and overweighting industrials, one of the stronger-performing sectors in the index, contributed to relative performance.
+• A combination of both stock selection and overweighting information technology, one of the stronger-performing sectors in the index, contributed to relative performance.

 Add/Buy